mary-perret-1986/mary-perret-1986/README.md

 - travelling 🧳🗺️🧭 even if it means carbon footprint++; ✈️🚆🚴‍♀️
 - and... not necessarily in that order.

-Oh and I occasionally write [some bad random blog posts](https://kerry-perret.github.io) rumbling about all kinds of things.
+Oh and I occasionally write [some bad random blog posts here on this blog]((https://kerry-perret.github.io) rumbling about all kinds of things.

 <a href="http://twitter.com/kerry_perret">
   <img src="https://img.shields.io/twitter/follow/kerry_perret?label=Twitter&logo=twitter&style=for-the-badge" />